Legal Documents Every Business Should Have

 For Employee, non-compete clauses hinders.
 Experts have acknowledge that such clause limit’s employees personal abilities as they are restricted to implement their ideas and limit to certain period of time.

 Non-Competition Agreements, or non-compete clauses can help a company retain valuable employees, protect confidential information, such as its intellectual property or its trade secrets and customers, and prevent unfair competition.

 Users often agree to website terms by ticking a box or are bound by the terms simply by using the website.

 These two documents are key even if you are not selling goods or services online.

-Purchase Order, Invoice, and First Payment Reminder Letter
+7.Purchase Order, Invoice, and First Payment Reminder Letter

 Issue Invoices on time and keep track of all payment related documents as these will be critical when chasing up debts.
 Make sure you understand how to deal with late payments and follow the right procedures to collect your money.
 If a customer is late in paying your invoice, send a formal First Payment Reminder Letter.
 It can prompt a customer to pay the overdue invoice so you stay on top of your cash flow.